 3. Drink plenty of fluids

-Drink eight to 10 glasses of water or fluids every day to help prevent dehydration, which can make side effects worse.
+Drink eight to 10 glasses of water or fluids every day to help prevent dehydration, which can worsen side effects.

 4. Avoid alcohol

 Avoid drinking alcohol while taking Vemlidy, as it can increase your risk of liver damage.

 Eating regular meals and snacks will help to prevent low blood sugar levels (hypoglycemia).

 If you have diabetes, check your feet for any cuts, sores, or redness regularly.
 Tell your doctor if you experience any problems with your feet while taking Vemlidy.